canidlogic/yip/pod/YipAdmin.md

         .btn
         CSS class for submit buttons

+        .rtable
+        For listing script tables

+        .rcl
+        Left-align (for table use)

+        .rcc
+        Center-align (for table use)

+        .rcr
+        Right-align (for table use)

     This function will also normalize all line breaks to CR+LF before returning the result.